sisirpdl-dsu/LlamaAnimate/README.md

 ```

-## 6, enter the 'master' container
+## 6, enter a new tab, then enter the 'master' container

 ```
 sudo docker exec -it master bash
 ```

-## 7, run the rust program using cargo
+## 7, run the rust program using cargo in the new tab

 ```
 cargo run
 ```

-Now you can chat with your comanion
+Now you can chat with your comanion, just type in the window once the tab has cleared.
+If you want to see how the program is thinking in the background, look at the original tab.

+## Once done, quit out of the chat being using the command ctrl+c, then typing exit
-## 8, use docker compose to stop
+## In the original window, use docker compose to stop

 ```
 sudo docker compose down